Class 9 Exam > Class 9 Notes > English Class 9 > Long Answer Type Questions: My Childhood

 Q5.
 In this chapter, A.P.J.
 Abdul Kalam describes two of his teachers.
 What is the difference in the outlooks of these two teachers?

-Abdul Kalam describes two teachers with contrasting views during his school days.
-The first teacher, who was new to the class, displayed a narrow-minded and discriminatory attitude.
+Ans: Abdul Kalam describes two teachers from his school days who had very different views.
+The first teacher, new to the class, showed a narrow-minded and discriminatory attitude.
 When he saw Abdul Kalam, a Muslim boy, sitting with his Brahmin friend, Ramanadha Sastry, he could not accept it.
-He immediately sent Kalam to the back row, believing that people of different religions should be segregated, according to the social hierarchy of the time.
-This action hurt both the boys deeply, but the teacher later regretted his decision after being reprimanded by Ramanadha’s father.
+He sent Kalam to the back row, believing that children of different religions should be separated due to the social hierarchy of that time.

-On the other hand, Abdul Kalam’s science teacher, Sivasubramania Iyer, had a progressive outlook.
-He believed in breaking social barriers and treating everyone equally, regardless of their caste or religion.
-He invited Abdul Kalam to his home for a meal, and even when his wife refused to serve Kalam, Iyer served him personally.
+In contrast, Abdul Kalam's science teacher, Sivasubramania Iyer, had a more progressive outlook.
+He believed in breaking down social barriers and treating everyone equally, regardless of their caste or religion.
+Iyer invited Abdul Kalam to his home for a meal.
+Even when his wife refused to serve Kalam, Iyer personally served him.
 He later persuaded his wife to change her attitude, and she eventually served Kalam in her kitchen.
-This demonstrates the vast difference in outlook between the two teachers—one was rigid and prejudiced, while the other was inclusive and forward-thinking.

-When Abdul Kalam was in the fifth standard at Rameswaram Elementary School, a new teacher joined their class.
-Kalam, who wore a cap that marked him as a Muslim, always sat in the front row next to his close friend Ramanadha Sastry, who was the son of the high priest of the Rameswaram temple.
-The new teacher could not tolerate the sight of a Muslim boy sitting alongside a Brahmin boy.
-He asked Kalam to sit on the backbench, following what he believed was the appropriate social ranking.
-This incident deeply saddened both Kalam and Ramanadha, and tears welled up in Ramanadha’s eyes.
-They reported the incident to their respective parents.
-Ramanadha’s father, Lakshmana Sastry, called the teacher and scolded him for spreading the poison of communal intolerance and social inequality.
-He gave the teacher an ultimatum: either apologize or leave the school.
-The teacher, realizing the gravity of his mistake, felt ashamed and reformed his behavior.
+Ans: When Abdul Kalam was in the fifth standard at Rameswaram Elementary School, a new teacher joined the class.
+Kalam, who wore a cap identifying him as a Muslim, always sat in the front row next to his close friend Ramanadha Sastry, the son of the high priest of the Rameswaram temple.
+The new teacher could not accept a Muslim boy sitting beside a Brahmin boy and ordered Kalam to move to the back row, reflecting his belief in social hierarchy.

 Iyer`s wife took Kalam inside and serve him foodIyer's wife took Kalam inside and serve him food